dcos/dcos-docs/1.7/administration/high-availability/index.md

 menu_order: 3.1
 ---

-DC/OS supports high-availability configurations, including mult-zone, multi-region, and hybrid cloud.
+DC/OS supports high-availability configurations, including multi-zone, multi-region, and hybrid cloud.

 # Terminology

-## Rack
-A rack is typically composed of a set of servers (nodes) with its own power supply and switch (or switches), all attached to the same frame.
-On public cloud platforms such as AWS, there is no equivalent concept of a rack.

-## Region
-A region is a geographical region, such as a metro area, that consists of one or more zones.
-Zones within a region are connected via high bandwidth (e.g. [1-4 Gbps](https://blog.serverdensity.com/network-performance-aws-google-rackspace-softlayer/)), low-latency (up to 10 ms), low-cost links.
-Regions are typically connected through public internet via variable bandwidth (e.g. [10-100 Mbps](https://cloudharmony.com/speedtest-for-aws)) and latency ([100-500 ms](https://www.concurrencylabs.com/blog/choose-your-aws-region-wisely/)) links.

 ## Zone
 A zone is a failure domain that has isolated power, networking, and connectivity.
 Typically a zone is a single data center or independent fault domain on-premise, or managed by a cloud provider.
 For example, AWS Availability Zones or GCP Zones.
 Servers within a zone are connected via high bandwidth (e.g. 1-10+ Gbps), low-latency (up to 1 ms), and low-cost links.

+## Region
+A region is a geographical region, such as a metro area, that consists of one or more zones.
+Zones within a region are connected via high bandwidth (e.g. [1-4 Gbps](https://blog.serverdensity.com/network-performance-aws-google-rackspace-softlayer/)), low-latency (up to 10 ms), low-cost links.
+Regions are typically connected through public internet via variable bandwidth (e.g. [10-100 Mbps](https://cloudharmony.com/speedtest-for-aws)) and latency ([100-500 ms](https://www.concurrencylabs.com/blog/choose-your-aws-region-wisely/)) links.

+## Rack
+A rack is typically composed of a set of servers (nodes) with its own power supply and switch (or switches), all attached to the same frame.
+On public cloud platforms such as AWS, there is no equivalent concept of a rack.

 # General Recommendations